asrbic/Procedural_Ore_Generator/readme.md

   4. Step Gaussian lines: Will randomly select tiles with a strong tendency towards the centre of the patch.
 A line is then drawn to it by stepping up, down, left or right.
 This is probably my favourite.
   5. Fuzzy linearly interpolated Gaussian lines: Will randomly select tiles with a strong tendency towards the centre of the patch and draw a line from the current tile to it.
 Leads to some intersting shapes but patches are often smaller than specified.
   6. Circles: Draws circles shapes which tend to be more sparse the further from the centre the tile is.
 If density is 1.0, the circle will be solid and not sparse at all.
-  7. Sparse diamonds: Doesn't look natural, probably don't use
+  7. Sparse diamonds: Doesn't look natural, probably don't use.
+Ignores density.
 - patchSizeVariance (default 0.4): Add random variance to the surfaceArea
 - avoidIce (default true): If true, this ore will not spawn on/under ice lakes
 - centreOreTile (default -1): If set to a positive number, the given id will be used as the centre tile of the ore patch.
 This can be used to generate a single hint tile of ore close to the surface while the rest of the patch is far below, out of ore detector range.
 Just add the ore you want to be at the centre to the planet's config with "p": 0.0 so it doesn't spawn elsewhere